isomerpages/pmo-nccs/media/speeches/_posts/2023-12-03-post-Speech by Senior Minister Teo Chee Hean at COP28 Singapore Pavilion Green and Transition Finance Day.md

 image: ""
 variant: markdown
 ---
-**Speech by Senior Minister Teo Chee Hean at the 28th Conference of the Parties Singapore Pavilion Green and Transition Finance Day**
+**Speech by Senior Minister and Coordinating Minister for National Security Teo Chee Hean at the 28th Conference of the Parties Singapore Pavilion Green and Transition Finance Day**

 ***Building Partnerships for Financing Asia's Transition***